FAI-Solutions/open-webui-extensions/llmtrace/README.md

 ## Output Modes

-The output is rendered as in-chat embeds **above** the LLM message and is not wrotten into the message text (basically the trace is invisible to the LLM).
+The output is rendered as in-chat embeds **above** the LLM message and is not written into the message text (basically the trace is invisible to the LLM).

 | Mode | What you get |
 |---|---|